zevv/npeg/README.md

 The `ok` field in the `MatchResult` indicates if the parser was successful.
 The `matchLen` field indicates how to which offset the matcher was able to parse the subject string.
-If matching fails, `matchLen` is usually a good indication of where in the subject string the error occured.
+If matching fails, `matchLen` is usually a good indication of where in the subject string the error occurred.